 Today’s auto insurance environment has new tools to aid the car insurance shopper.
 In particular, the online car insurance calculator provides options not available elsewhere.
 In a few minutes of online time, a motorist provides their driving and insurance history and current car insurance needs.
 The calculator generates an estimate and returns it to the motorist.

 Not all calculators are created equally, however.
-A current trend in direct writing permits drivers to buy insurance at the end of the estimate cycle.
+A current trend in direct writing permits drivers to buy insurance at the end of the estimated cycle.
 This occurs with some calculators provided by insurance companies themselves.
 Therefore, the calculator is searching only through that company’s products.

 Ratelab’s car insurance calculator partners with dozens of insurance companies to provide a search base with the widest possible coverage.
 Though the process takes no longer than direct writer sites as well as being a free service, Ratelab finds the best match and lowest price.
 You’re presented with this quote and up to nine more affordable alternatives.